Yefym707/Game/README.md

 can momentarily lift the fog to reveal unexplored tiles.
 Rain muffles sound so noise tokens are less likely to draw zombies in the following round.
 Heatwaves parch the survivors, causing extra hunger loss next turn.
 A sudden blizzard both muffles noise and limits everyone to a single action with reduced visibility on the next turn.
+Occasional earthquakes may raise or crumble rubble walls, reshaping the paths ahead.
 Exploring may also uncover special locations.
 Pharmacies (`M`) have a high chance of yielding medkits while armories (`W`) are the best spots to find weapons.
 Hidden traps (`!`) may also appear and will injure any survivor that triggers them, though